AhmedLawal1/data-analyst-portfolio/README.md

 -	 Other Features: Further breakdown of products into categories i.e. Frozen, Ambient, Chilled & Non-Food.
 Some members have purchased smaller business that suppliers have data from, so I was required to aggregate the unit as part of the parent member.</p>

+Power BI Dashboard:
-Power BI Dashboard <a href='https://github.com/AhmedLawal1/data-analyst-portfolio/blob/main/Dashboard/Overview%20Page.png'> Overview Page</a>   <a href='https://github.com/AhmedLawal1/data-analyst-portfolio/blob/main/Dashboard/Ranking%20Page.png'> Product Ranking Page</a>
+<a href='https://github.com/AhmedLawal1/data-analyst-portfolio/blob/main/Dashboard/Overview%20Page.png'> Overview Page</a>
+<a href='https://github.com/AhmedLawal1/data-analyst-portfolio/blob/main/Dashboard/Ranking%20Page.png'> Product Ranking Page</a>